SyneRBI/SIRF-SuperBuild/docker/README.md

 (py2) sirf:~$ gadgetron >> /dev/null &
 (py2) sirf:~$ python SIRF-SuperBuild/SIRF/examples/Python/MR/fully_sampled_recon.py
 (py2) sirf:~$ exit
+# optionally remove the container
 SIRF-SuperBuild/docker$ docker rm sirf
 ```

 The first line starts the `sirf` docker container.
 The second line starts `gadgetron` within the container as a background process.
 We can then run an example (or you could start an interactive python session).
 We then exit the container (which also stops it).
-Finally, we remove the container.
+Finally, we can remove the container.
 Note that in practice you probably don't want to do the last step such that you can
-resume working next time by using `start` again.
+resume working next time by using `start` again (start-up will also be a lot faster).

 ### Jupyter